 Email type: Launch announcement email

-What it does well: The brand mentions the new version in the headline while its graphics offers a clear visual of what is different.
+What it does well: The brand mentions the new version in the headline while its graphics offer a clear visual of what is different.
 Additionally, it cites the different features worth exploring with accompanying images for each.

 2. HubSpot